 The StoneRidge Ladies Golf Association held their year-end event in conjunction with their annual cancer awareness occurrence.
 The evening began with a three-hole cross-country challenge, followed by their annual balloon launch for cancer.
 The ladies released 25 pink helium heart-shaped balloons donated by Dee Bleeker, and remembered those lost to cancer, those currently fighting, and those who are survivors of the dreaded disease.

 Leaders from Lions Clubs across Kansas will again gather at the Best Western Convention Complex in McPherson on Oct.
 19-21, for planning, fun and fellowship as we move forward in this new Lions Year in community service.
 The local McPherson and area Lions Clubs will serve as hosts to the leaders from all corners of Kansas.

 The Great Bend Evening Lions held their Candy Day on Oct.
 6 at WalMart Super Center, North Main Dillons, and Waters True Value.
 The Lions were giving out mints for pocket change all day in a effort to raise money for a local scholarship and eye glass replacement to help individuals of the Barton County area.
 Pictured from left to right-Don Sweeney, current Secretary-Treasurer, Roger Guthals,Mike Long, Reland Cole, current President.
 Other Lions helping that are not in the photo - Elwyn Maneth, Earl Cregger, and Scott Solether.

-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
-Lunch will be from the menu and can be their "quick serve" menu.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Oct.
+9 at Montana Mike's in the north room.
+Lunch will be from the menu and can be from their "quick serve" menu.

 Page 1 of 1